robocomp/web/gsoc/2022/posts/kaustab_pal/4-phase_2_coding_period.md

 During our testing in phase-1, we observed that if the target is given inside an occupied cell, the MPC tries to move towards it as one of the cost function of the MPC is to minimize the distance between the robot position and the goal position.
-This often lead to the robot crashing as it reeached near the obstacle.
-To fix this issue we added a check such that if the target of the MPC is inside an occupied cell inside a occupancy grid map, we move the target to the nearest free cell such that all the 16 neighbouring cells of the target are also unoccupied.
+This often leads to the robot crashing as it reeached near the obstacle.
+To fix this issue we first checked if the target and all it's neighbouring cells are unoccupied.
+If even one of the neighbouring 16 cells of the target is occupied, we consider the target to be inside a occupied cell and we move the target to the nearest free cell available.

 The following code snippet is taking care of this: